-We hide our ladders and avoid black cats — but why is Friday the 13th so spooky?
+Why is Friday the 13th Considered Cursed?

-Does the thought of that date send shivers down your spine?
-Do you think of bad luck, bizarre happenings, aluminum (see below)?
+Friday the Thirteenth.
+Does the thought of that unlucky day send shivers down your spine?
+Do you think of bad luck, bizarre happenings, and aluminum (see below)?
 If so, don’t worry.

 You’re not alone.

-The fear of Friday the 13, or just the number 13, is a common one.
+The fear of Friday the 13th, or just the number 13, is a common one.
 So common, in fact, there’s a name for it.

-RELATED: The pressure to create the perfect Halloween is so intense, it’s almost like a second Christmas
+So common that there’s an entire horror movie series named after the unluckiest day on the calendar.
+(And Jason Voorhees is arguably the most famous slasher villain of all time.)
+The Wall Street and the stock market hate the unlucky number as well.
+(Stockbrokers have always been superstitious.)

+It appears in Chaucer’s Canterbury Tales and Norse mythology.
+From the 14th Century across the 19th Century and 20th Century, number 13 and Friday the 13th superstitions abound.

+Some Christian traditions even claim that Good Friday, the day Christ was killed, was a Friday the 13th.

-History is silent on how the number has come to be seen as unlucky, but there is a rather unnerving amount (more than 13) of historical events that have likely led to the misfortune under which 13 suffers.
+History and numerology are silent on how the number has come to be seen as unlucky, but there are a rather unnerving amount (more than 13) of historical events that have likely led to the misfortune under which 13 suffers.

 Here are a few.